eth-cscs/DLA-Future/misc/synchronization.md

 In the general case when the `read()` operator has to be available as well a future and a shared future are needed for each tile.
-The usage of the future is the same as in the previous case, with an extra operation: A call to `operator()` invalidates the shared future setting it to a default constructed object (red line with cross in the image).
+The usage of the future is the same as in the previous case, with an extra operation: A call to `operator()` has to invalidate the shared future (It sets it to a default constructed object (red line with cross in the image)), such that when all the tasks complete no copies of the shared future remain and the destructor of the tile is called.
 On the other hand the shared future is the main change to handle the read-only case.
 A call to `read()` first checks if the shared future is valid.
 If it is not it means that a read-write operation was scheduled before and the shared future has to be constructed.
-The mechanism is similar to the one used in `operator()` with the only difference that the future contains a tile with constant element ant it is transformed in a shared future.
+The mechanism is similar to the one used in `operator()` with the only difference that the future contains a tile with constant element and it is transformed in a shared future.
 A copy of the shared future is stored in the matrix for successive call to `read()` which simply return the stored object.
-Figure 1 shows how the mechanism works, while Figure 2 contains the legend.
+Figure 1 shows how the mechanism works, while Figure 2 contains the legend of the notation used.

 ![Fig. 1 Graphical representation of the promise-future mechanism for a tile of the matrix object.
 ](figures/matrix_sync.png)\